isomerpages/govtech-stp/pages/FAQtech.md

 <div id="amendment"></div>

-## F. Amendment of Approved Applications
+## Amendment of Approved Applications

 #### 1. There is a mistake in my application.
 Do I need to submit a new application?
 If so, can I ask for a refund for the previous application?